-What stoma bag options are available?
+What stoma bag should I wear?

 There are a variety of different stoma bags for you to choose from, and you can try a one-piece or two-piece product to see which type suits you best.
 It is your choice which bag you use.